When you make an appointment at Bastyr University Clinic, you are choosing naturopathic doctors (NDs) who are among the most respected in their field.

 Dr. Sandison received her Doctor in Naturopathic Medicine from Bastyr University in Kenmore, Washington in 2013.
 Prior to medical school, Dr. Sandison studied marine biology, pre-medicine and holistic health at San Francisco State University.
 She also has an extensive background in physical medicine as a licensed massage therapist and Egoscue-trained postural therapist.

-Prior to working at Bastyr, Dr. Sandison built a thriving naturopathic clinical practice in Encinitas, California.
+Before working at Bastyr, Dr. Sandison built a thriving naturopathic clinical practice in Encinitas, California.
 She continues to train with experts in the field of toxicology and environmental medicine including Dr. Bill Kellas, Dr. Ritchie Shoemaker and Dr. Bill Rea.
 Dr. Sandison has also completed additional training in treating mental health disorders using the power of nutrients with Bill Walsh, PhD.

 Dr. Sandison is a member of the American Association of Naturopathic Physicians, the California Naturopathic Doctors Association and the American Academy of Environmental Medicine.